Suppression Lists and Subscriber Status

 ### Keep Invalid Addresses Out

-A list checker found invalid addresses that are likely to bounce or fail before sending.
+A bulk email list checker found invalid addresses that are likely to bounce or fail before sending.

-1. Export the clean rows from the list checker.
+1. Export the clean CSV rows from the bulk email list checker.

-2. Do not import invalid rows into an active list.
+2. Do not import invalid CSV rows into an active list.

-3. Keep a separate cleanup file if you need to contact the source owner or fix typos manually.
+3. Keep a separate cleanup file if you need to contact the source owner or manually fix typos.

 4. Do not reactivate bounced or invalid contacts unless the person confirms the corrected address.

-5. After importing the clean list, send first to a smaller engaged segment if the source is old or uncertain.
+5. After you import the clean list, send first to a smaller engaged segment if the source list is old or uncertain.

-> If the subscriber count drops at send time, check subscriber status before assuming the segment is broken.
+> If the subscriber count drops at send time, check subscriber status before you assume the segment is broken.
 The final count may be lower because Mailrith is protecting suppressed contacts.

 Related resources: